rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#13-June-2020.md

 slug: "/2020-07-01-stuck-inside-hacking-away"
 categories:
   - "newsletters"
-summary: This month, we don't see a consistent blockchain Rust theme to highlight this month, but interesting new Rust crypto and blockchain projects continue to be launched.
+summary: This month, we don't see a consistent blockchain Rust theme to highlight, but interesting new Rust crypto and blockchain projects continue to be launched.
 They are noted in the "Interesting Things" section.

 ---